orphu/mcdungeon-docs/configuration.rst

    SpawnRequiredPlayerRange
       Custom spawner settings.
-These values will be used for all spawners but can be overridden by values in the NBT file, if provided.
+These values will be used for all spawners but can be overridden by values in the YAML file, if provided.
 The example settings are the defaults.
 (Uncomment to change.)
 For more information see:
       `Spawning_behavior <http://www.minecraftwiki.net/wiki/Mob_spawner#Spawning_behavior>`_